 Animal Ethics distributes leaflets in different countries to raise awareness about speciesism.
-You can download our leaflets and factsheets with these links:
+Our leaflets in other languages are available here.
+You can download our leaflets and factsheets in English with these links:

 Feel free to download and distribute these materials!
 We will soon upload more factsheets.
 Get in touch with us if you need them at a higher resolution.
 Remember that if you would like to be part of our team of leafleters or just distribute some leaflets in your area, you can get in touch with us here.